shadows204/Tetris-by-vibe-code/README.md

 # Tetris-by-vibe-code
-Welcome to play the Tetris game created by Claude Code AI
+Welcome to play the Tetris game created by Claude Code AI !
+Download the main.py to play directly!(IF YOU HAVE PYTHON ENVIRONMENT)

 ## Functions